Northwest Athletic Conference: History

-1946: WSJCAC is Born
+1946: WSJCAC birth

 Although athletic competition between junior colleges existed in the 1930s, the first structured league and championship events in men's sports came in 1946 when the Washington State Junior College Athletic Conference (WSJCAC) was formed.
 Following the nine charter members, Columbia Basin College joined in 1955.

 Initially, the conference offered football, basketball, baseball, tennis, track and golf.
 In 1963 wrestling was added, followed by cross country in 1965 and soccer in 1974.

 The WSJCAC existed without bylaws until the spring of 1948, when Executive Secretary Jim Ennis of Everett JC, Dave DuVall of Skagit Valley and Maury Phipps of Grays Harbor, wrote the conference's original constitution.
 The document set forth the overall philosophy of the conference's athletic program, and prescribed scholarship limits and grade eligibility requirements.

-1963: Birth of Oregon's Conference
+1963: birth of Oregon's conference

 In 1963, five Oregon schools joined to form the Oregon Community College Athletic Association (OCCAA).
 Charter members were Blue Mountain, Central Oregon, Clatsop, Southwestern Oregon and Treasure Valley community colleges.
-The conference more than doubled in size in the 1968-69 school year, when Chemeketa, Clackamas, Lane, Linn-Benton, Mt.
+The conference more than doubled in size in the 1968–69 school year, when Chemeketa, Clackamas, Lane, Linn-Benton, Mt.
 Hood, Portland and Umpqua community colleges joined the circuit.

-1970s: The NWAACC and the Rise of Women's Athletics
+1970s: the NWAACC and the rise of women's athletics

 During the 1970s, the newly renamed NWAACC saw the growth of women's sports at its member institutions.
 Women's athletics were governed by the Northwest College Women's Sports Association (NCWSA) until 1978, when the NCWSA was absorbed by the NWAACC.

 Volunteer athletic directors had overseen conference functions and activities until the addition of women's athletics.
 The subsequent increased workload caused the NWAACC to convene a five-member hiring committee, which in 1979 appointed Frank Bosone as the conference's first executive director.
 Bosone retired in 1992 and was succeeded by Dick McClain, a longtime baseball coach in Corvallis, Oregon.

-1983: Merger
+1983: merger

 Community college athletics in the Pacific Northwest changed dramatically in 1983, when seven OCCAA members joined the NWAACC.
 The merger between the Washington and Oregon colleges has helped the NWAACC become a strong organization.
 Since 1984, nine other colleges have added intercollegiate athletics and/or became NWAACC members.